-2 For Dorset-resident children.
-Where the school is further than a walking distance of 2 miles for children up to year 4 and 3 miles for children in years 5 and 6.
+1 For Dorset-resident children.
+Where the school is further than a walking distance of 2 miles.
 See the Education Transport Policy for full details.

-3 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.
+2 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.

-4 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+3 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.